All Episodes

 He is in the hospital, but Rove called and suggested he go as a diversion.

-Probably in Baltimore, that's our number one interrupted uh market.
+That's our number one interrupted market.

-Interrupt us more there for the if a flake of snow falls, they'll interrupt us in Baltimore.
+If a flake of snow falls, they'll interrupt us in Baltimore.

-That's probably enough mentions.
+They're preempted there probably that's probably enough mentions.

 That would be yellow.

-Uh and if uh if uh if Rehnquist is not released from the hospital anytime soon, the panic threat level will be raised to orange, which is severe.
+And if Rehnquist is not released from the hospital anytime soon, the panic threat level will be raised to orange, which is severe.

-I don't know who this Washington Post reporter is, but he is an expert on the meaning of the Chief Justice being in the hospital with a fever.
+I don't know who this Washington Post reporter is, but he is an expert on the meaning of the chief justice being in the hospital with a fever.

-Uh and I don't know that anybody else has thought of this, so if I'm wrong about it, and if if if I'm if I'm if I if I go overboard, if I if I step over the line, I apologize in advance.
+With the Chief Justice in the hospital, I want you to know that it's just possible, and I don't know that anybody else has thought of this, so if I'm wrong about it, and if I go overboard, if I step over the line, I apologize in advance.

 So I don't know if you'll hear that anywhere else.

-We're giving the meaning of that, and I'm just telling you the the meaning of this is that uh the chief justice may pass away, and and if that happens, that would create what is called a vacancy on the Supreme Court.
+And if that happens, that would create what is called a vacancy on the Supreme Court.

-I mean, the the senators went up there and said, please don't nominate somebody from the appellate courts.
+I mean, the senators went up there and said, please don't nominate somebody from the appellate courts.

 Let's get some diversity up there.

-Uh to go to the Supreme Court, probably part of the plan anyway.
+Probably part of the plan anyway.

 We'll just have to wait and see.

-Welcome to the EIB network.
+Jim in Lakewood, Ohio, welcome to the EIB network.

 Hello.

-Anything that ends in OSC is a sugar, I'll agree with.
+Anything that ends in OSC is a sugar I'll agree with.

-Uh pentos, hectose, sucrose, but sucrose is a killer.
+But sucrose is a killer.

 It's the worst kind for you.

-Just a little bit like uh this group is j not shoving it down your throat, just warning you that this is not the thing to do, because I will tell you it is not the thing to do.
+Just a little bit like this group is not shoving it down your throat, just warning you that this is not the thing to do.

-Wait, wait, wait, wait, wait, wait, I missed that.
+Wait, I missed that.

 Do what to get more bang for your buck with pop?

-You you can get more.
+You can get more.

 Oh, they're selling it cheaper?